-This report is the first attempt for the pilot realization documentation of D^2EPC methodology deployment in real life conditions.
-The methodology implementation on the pilot buildings follows the scheme described in the Deliverable 1.4 "D^2EPC Framework Architecture and specifications v1".
-As the pilots are still under preparation, this report presents in detail aspects and activities addressed within Task 3.1 "IoT and BMS interfaces to extract energy related data", where a detailed description of the existing infrastructure was documented in D3.4 "D^2EPC Platform & Interfaces v2".
+This report documents the preparation towards the pilot realization of the D^2EPC methodology deployment in real life conditions.
+The methodology implementation on the pilot buildings follows the scheme described in the Deliverable 1.9 "D^2EPC Framework Architecture and specifications v3".
+Additionally, it presents in detail aspects and activities addressed within Task 3.1 "IoT and BMS interfaces to extract energy related data", where a detailed description of the existing infrastructure was documented in D3.4 "D^2EPC Platform & Interfaces v2".
 Finally, this task is closely related to Work Package 2, as well as, with the Asset and Operational methodologies, developed within the Task 5.1 "D^2EPC guidance for auditing and implementation".
 The required inputs from the methodologies define the information that should be included in the pilots' descriptions.
+Finally, this deliverable has a close relation with D5.8 "D^2EPC Pilots Demonstration v2", which leverages the preparation work performed to boost the application of the D^2EPC solution to the Case Studies.